M&A Transaction Advisory Services

 At a large advisory firm, your mid-market deal is staffed by analysts two years out of university, supervised by a manager across five other mandates, with a partner who appears at kick-off and at closing.
 The work in between – the financial analysis, the valuation judgment calls, the negotiation strategy – is done by people learning on your deal.

-At Corvian Advisory, the principal advisor who takes the call is the same person who reads your financials, writes the analysis, and sits across the table in negotiations.
-CFA-qualified and Big 4-trained, with direct transaction experience across the GCC and cross-border corridors.
-Without the overhead that prices large firms out of the mid-market.
+At Corvian Advisory, the principal advisor who takes the call is the same person who reads your financials, writes the analysis, and sits across the table in negotiations – with direct transaction experience across the GCC and cross-border corridors, without the overhead that prices large firms out of the mid-market.

 "Senior-led on every mandate" is not a positioning statement.
 It describes how every engagement at Corvian Advisory actually operates – because we will not take a mandate we cannot commit to properly.